The Great American Beauty Contest

-The Great American Beauty Contest is a 1973 American satirical comedy–drama television film, starring JoAnna Cameron and featuring Eleanor Parker, Robert Cummings, Louis Jourdan and Farrah Fawcett in an early film appearance.
+The Great American Beauty Contest is a 1973 American satirical comedy–drama television film, starring JoAnna Cameron, Eleanor Parker, Robert Cummings, Louis Jourdan and featuring Farrah Fawcett in an early film appearance.

 It was directed by Robert Day and was originally shown on the ABC TV network in the United States on February 13, 1973.

 Plot

-A feminist enters a beauty contest, hoping to win and deliver a speech on exploitation and sexism at the end.
+Feminist Gloria Rockwell enters a beauty contest, hoping to win and deliver a speech on exploitation and sexism at the end.